 At the time, Arizona's then-Governor Fife Symington called claims of an alien UFO preposterous, while the military explained away the lights as flares.
 But years later, Symington admitted to seeing the light formation and referred to it as "otherworldly."

 Seven years after the mass sighting, Dr. Lynne Kitei, a physician at the Arizona Heart Institute and former actor (you may remember her as Florence Arizona in "Raising Arizona"), came forward publicly to say that not only had she also witnessed the Phoenix Lights, she’d seen the same UFO two years prior from her bedroom window.
-Kitei documented her experience and wrote the book Phoenix Lights: A Skeptic's Discovery That We Are Not Alone and directed the award-winning Raising Arizona.
+Kitei documented her experience and wrote the book Phoenix Lights: A Skeptic's Discovery That We Are Not Alone and acted in the award-winning Raising Arizona.

 We caught up with Dr. Kitei* ahead of the 20th anniversary of the Phoenix Lights, which is being marked with a screening of her film, presentations and a book signing at Shea 14 on March 12, from 1-5 p.m.
 It's highly recommended you buy tickets in advance at movietickets.com/movie/mid/51073.